opendevshop/devshop/README.md

 This is the DevShop web-based front-end, called Devmaster.

+The stable branch, 0.x is a Drupal 6 Distribution.
-This is a Drupal 6.x distribution.
+The next branch, 1.x is a Drupal distribution.
+It is mostly working, and will see a release soon.

 This project should not be used on it's own.
 The main devshop project installer will use this install profile as a part of the setup process.